Patient education: Parkinson disease treatment options — medications (Beyond the Basics)

-Motor complications — In many cases, long-term (5 to 10 years) use of levodopa is associated with complications called motor fluctuations and dyskinesias.
+Motor complications — In many cases, long-term (5 to 10 years, but often even longer) use of levodopa is associated with complications called motor fluctuations and dyskinesias.
 Motor fluctuations are a group of symptoms that include the "wearing off" or "on-off" effect (when the medication wears off before the next scheduled dose).
 Dyskinesias consist of abnormal involuntary movements that cause rapid jerking or slow and extended muscle spasms.
 Motor fluctuations and dyskinesia develop in at least one-half of people who take levodopa long-term.

-For years, there were concerns that levodopa could potentially speed the breakdown and death of dopamine-producing neurons in the brain.
-However, the evidence is not strong enough to justify avoiding a treatment that is highly effective for most people.
+At one time, there were concerns that levodopa could potentially speed the breakdown and death of dopamine-producing neurons in the brain.
+However, the available evidence does not support this concern.
 As a result, most experts continue to recommend levodopa when symptoms compromise quality of life.
 Clinical trials are underway to further investigate the benefits versus risks of levodopa.
 (See 'Clinical trials' below.)

 MAO B INHIBITORS

-Selegiline (Eldepryl®, Emsam®, Zelapar®) and rasagiline (Azilect®) are monoamine oxidase B (MAO B) inhibitors.
-These work by blocking the effect of proteins that inactivate dopamine.
-They are long-acting and modestly reduce symptoms of Parkinson disease.
+Selegiline (Eldepryl, Emsam, Zelapar), rasagiline (Azilect), and safinamide (brand name: Xadago) are monoamine oxidase B (MAO B) inhibitors.
+These work by blocking the effect of enzymes that inactivate dopamine.
+They modestly reduce symptoms of Parkinson disease.
 They may also allow dopamine to remain in the brain for a longer period of time before being broken down.
 However, their benefit is usually small, and some people do not notice any improvement.
 MAO B inhibitors can be taken alone or in combination with levodopa or other antiparkinson drugs.

 Dosing — Selegiline is a pill that is usually taken by mouth once per day (in the morning or at noon to avoid insomnia).
-Zelapar® dissolves on the tongue.
-Rasagiline is taken by mouth once per day.
+Zelapar dissolves on the tongue.
+Rasagiline and safinamide are taken by mouth once per day.

 Nonspecific MAO inhibitors are sometimes used to treat depression and must not be taken with foods that contain tyramine, such as aged cheeses and red wine.
-However, selegiline and rasagiline are specific MAO inhibitors, which means that they do not require dietary changes or restrictions.
+However, selegiline, rasagiline, and safinamide are specific MAO inhibitors, which means that they do not require dietary changes or restrictions.

 Clinical trials have found that dopamine agonists are effective for controlling the symptoms of Parkinson disease.
 However, they are slightly less effective than levodopa and have more side effects, particularly sedation, swelling of the legs, visual hallucinations, and impulse control disorders such as compulsive gambling, eating, or shopping.

-Dopamine agonists may be used alone as an initial treatment for some people with early Parkinson disease, especially those who develop symptoms before age 65.
+Dopamine agonists may be used alone as an initial treatment for some people with early Parkinson disease, especially those who develop symptoms before age 65 years.
 In this group, early use of dopamine agonists may postpone the need for levodopa until later in the course of the disease.
-The use of dopamine agonists rather than levodopa appears to reduce or postpone the onset of motor complications and dyskinesias.
+The use of dopamine agonists rather than levodopa appears to postpone the onset of motor complications and dyskinesias.

 While dopamine agonists may control symptoms in the early stages of the disease, most people with worsening symptoms require levodopa within a few years.
 In addition, initial symptom control is usually not as good with dopamine agonists as with levodopa.
 Thus, when deciding which medication to use initially, patients and clinicians must consider the potential benefits of dopamine agonists (fewer levodopa-related motor complications if levodopa can be delayed) as well as the risks (possibly less effective control of Parkinson disease symptoms and more side effects).

 Dosing — Dopamine agonists are generally taken by mouth at least three times per day.
-Apomorphine is only available by injection or continuous IV infusion.
-Rotigotine (Neupro®) is a dopamine agonist administered with a once daily skin patch.
+Apomorphine is only available by injection or continuous intravenous infusion.
+Rotigotine (Neupro) is a dopamine agonist administered with a once daily skin patch.